Important Information

 1 – Adoption Application

 When you see a cat (or cats) you are interested in who are available for adoption on our Adoptable Cats page, the first step is to fill out an online adoption application.
 You can find our list of available cats and our adoption application on our website.
-Put as much detail as possible as we often receive multiple applications for a cat and this is your opportunity to tell us about you.
+Provide as much detail as possible as we often receive multiple applications and this is your opportunity to tell us about you.

 *FTCR reserves the right to verify all information provided on the application form and deny any adoption requests.

-An adoption coordinator will call you to review your application with you and conduct an interview to ensure the best fit.
-We often receive multiple applications for a cat and only those applicants selected will be called for a screening interview.
-Unfortunately, we do not have the resources to call everyone or do pre-approvals.
+An adoption coordinator will email you to book a call to review your application and conduct an interview to determine the best fit for the cat.
+We often receive multiple applications for a cat and only those applicants selected will be contacted for a screening interview.
+Unfortunately, we do not have the resources to reply to everyone or do pre-approvals.

 3 – Meet the cat

-If the cat you’re interested in is located at our cattery in Smiths Falls, approved potential adopters will be able to make an appointment to meet them there and adopt.
-You will need to bring a cat carrier and blanket with you to your appointment to bring the cat home.
+If the cat you’re interested in is located at our cattery in Smiths Falls, approved potential adopters will be able to make an appointment to virtually meet the cat.

-If the cat you’re interested in is located in foster, we are currently doing video meets with the cats, fosters and potential approved adopters.
-The foster will contact you to arrange your video meeting.
-Pickup would happen in the Ottawa area.
+If the cat you’re interested in is located in a foster home, we are currently doing virtual visits.
+The foster will contact the potential approved adopters and potential approved adopters to arrange your virtual meeting.
+Pickup takes place in the Ottawa area at one of our partner stores.

 If the cat is at a partner store in Ottawa, approved potential adopters will be able to make an appointment to meet the cat there during volunteer hours.